 Step 1: Determine hours worked

 First, you must determine the hours worked by each employee from your time clock or timesheets.
-7shifts users can use our 7punches time clocking system to easily integrate their time clock, schedule, and payroll, making tracking the numbers of hours worked easier.
+7shifts users can use our 7punches time clocking system to easily integrate their time clock, schedule, and payroll, making tracking the number of hours worked easier.

 Step 2: Calculate payroll payments for employees

+Once you collect accurate data on the number of hours worked, calculate your employees’ gross pay (how much they earn before taxes are withheld).
 For salaried positions, like managers, gross pay will be the same every pay period, determined by their annual rate.

-For hourly roles like servers, multiple hourly rates by hours worked during the pay period.
-If an employee has worked more than 40 hours in a single week, you must compensate them for overtime at a rate of at least 1.5 times their normal hourly pay.
+If an employee works more than 40 hours in a single week, you must compensate them for overtime at a rate of at least 1.5 times their normal hourly pay.

 - 80 hours at $10/hour = $800